-The study’s findings were presented during the American College of Cardiology’s 64th Annual Scientific Session in March.
+The researchers presented the study’s findings at the American College of Cardiology’s 64th Annual Scientific Session in March.

 While the well-rested participants averaged a blood pressure of 105/57 mm Hg, those with just four hours saw a blood pressure at 115/64 mmHg during the nighttime.

 “We know high blood pressure, particularly during the night, is one of the major risk factors for heart disease, and Americans typically do not get enough sleep,” lead author Naima Covassin, Ph.D., said in a statement.